kalliub/lojinha-web-remix/README.md

 Now I see that the users had a long repeated initial request time, so I decided to rebuild this application with an architecture that uses server-side rendering and caching.
 To achieve this, I'm using Remix with Memcached, hosted on AWS.

-## Challenge

-### The users

-- Should be able to see the products available in the store, displayed on different categories with their respective prices and descriptions;
-- Were used to use a Google Sheets spreadsheet to see the products, so the new website could have a similar "list" layout;
-- Would access the website from their mobile phones, so the website should be responsive, fast and lightweight;

-### The staff

-- Should be able to update the products on the spreadsheet and the website should update automatically and immediately;
-- Access the website from a desktop or tablet.
-- Are used to the Google Sheets spreadsheet to update the products, so I could not use a CMS or a database to store the products, but I could adapt their spreadsheet.

 ## Solution

 - I developed an script to read the spreadsheet and generate a JSON file with the products data, which would be used by the website, [which can be found on this repository](https://github.com/kalliub/google-sheets-to-json).
 So yes, Google Sheets is my database and API.